degalo93/Psychic-Game/README.md

         letterReset.push(random);}`

 4. Next I wanted the code that when the player guessed the letter the program choose they would gain a win but if they did not they would lose a guess opportunity.

+In the end I still had some trouble with getting the chosen letter to reset.
+I still plan on working on this project to further improve upon the code